Aller au contenu

 Family modifier — movement types

-Defined in static/css/register.css lines 78-107.
+Defined in static/css/base.css.
 Worn alongside badge-type.
 Used on the share-register movement list.
+Each variant has a matching --movement-accent-* token used as the row left-border in register.css.

 badge-movement-creation · badge-movement-transfer · badge-movement-modification · badge-movement-conversion · badge-movement-transformation · badge-movement-other.